 (3) Meet early in November to consider the audits due to be reported on 30 November and early in May to consider those audits due to be reported on 31 May.
 The Board may meet at other times, as necessary;

-(4) Hear the contracting officer’s presentation of efforts to resolve and dispose the audit recommendations;
+(4) Hear the Contracting officer’s presentation of efforts to resolve and dispose the audit recommendations;

-(5) Assist the contracting officer in developing a plan of action for timely resolution and disposition of the audit recommendations; and
+(5) Assist the Contracting officer in developing a plan of action for timely resolution and disposition of the audit recommendations; and

-(6) Provide the contracting officer with necessary guidance and assistance to resolve and dispose the audit recommendations.
+(6) Provide the Contracting officer with necessary guidance and assistance to resolve and dispose the audit recommendations.
 This shall include reordering priorities, assigning additional or alternate resources or committing the personal attention of the HCA or the SCO to the effort.

 (b) Upon completion of its review, but not later than 30 November and 31 May, the Overage Audit Review Board shall submit to the addressee in 5101.290(b)(2)(ii)(A), under a summary cover letter from the SCO, a detailed plan of action for the resolution and disposition of each audit report in the four major categories listed in (1).